 While there are other museums dedicated to celebrating The Duke, such as the John Wayne: An American Experience in Fort Worth that is run by John Wayne's son Ethan Wayne, this place is special because there is only one John Wayne birthplace.
 The opportunity to step inside the home where he was born and see what life was like makes it that much more remarkable as to where he ended up later in life.

 Inside the home that John Wayne was born in, you will find that it has been restored to what it looked like in 1907.
 While the objects you see here are period accurate, they are not actual artifacts from Clyde and Mary Brown Morrison (John Wayne's parents).

-Next, we'll move on to the John Wayne Museum where we can learn more about the movies that he is famous for, including The Comancheros, True Grit, Stagecoach, Rio Bravo, and Sands of Iwo Jima.
+Right next to the John Wayne home is the museum, which opened in 2015.
+The John Wayne Museum celebrates the legendary life and movie career of The Duke.
+This is where we can learn more about the movies that he is famous for, including The Comancheros, True Grit, Stagecoach, Rio Bravo, and Sands of Iwo Jima.
 It's astonishing to consider that in his 50 year career that he was able to star in 169 feature films as well as countless appearances on TV and voice-overs.
 His impact is still felt today.

 In addition to movie memorabilia, guests can also watch classic John Wayne films in a fantastic screening room complete with actual seats from the famous Grauman's Chinese Theatre.